latest nhpb_banner 1__compressed2

 Find help from utility companies in Nevada

-Nevada Energy also offers additional programs for qualified customers.
+Struggling people with little or no money, that have a disconnect notice, can get other emergency help too from NV Energy.
+The goal is to find a solution other than turning off the electricity, especially during the summer heat.
 Additional services can help people save money on their utility bills through conservation, and grants can be offered for paying bills.
 Read more Nevada Energy assistance programs.

 Nevada Power runs the Project REACH (Relief through Energy Assistance to Prevent Customer Hardships) assistance program.
-This financial assistance program was created to help medically fragile people , vulnerable adults over the age of 62, seniors who are isolated, as well as deployed reserve and National Guard members in need of emergency energy, cooling and utility bill assistance.
+This financial assistance program was created to help medically fragile people, vulnerable adults over the age of 62, seniors who are isolated, as well as deployed reserve and National Guard members in need of emergency energy, cooling and utility bill assistance.

-Valley Electric Association – This particular program, the Lighthouse Assistance Program, was created to provide financial assistance and crisis grants to members of the local community, who, through income limitations, a reduction in income, or other unusual circumstances find themselves in a situation where they are having difficulty paying their utility and electric bills.
-This assistance program is administered by the County social service agencies and local community action agencies in the counties serviced by the Association.
-To learn more you can also decide to call 775-727-5312.
+Valley Electric Association offers relief on light and utility bills.
+The main resource, the Lighthouse Assistance Program, was created to provide immediate financial help and free crisis grants to members of the local community.
+There is help to pay for electricity for people, who, through income limitations, a reduction in earnings, or other unusual circumstances find themselves in a situation where they are having difficulty paying their utility bills.

 State and federal government energy bill assistance programs in Nevada